DivineOmega/php-word-info/README.md

 ## Usage

 To use PHP Word Info, you must first create a new `Word` object.
-You can then call any method of the `Word` object methods, as shown below.
+You can then call any of the `Word` object methods, as shown below.

 ```php
 $word = new Word('cat');